dojot/docs/source/internal-communication.rst

 #.
 JWT generation.
 The documentation for this plugin is available at `Kong JWT
    plugin page`_.
 #.
-Configuration a plugin which will forward all policies requests to Auth
+Configuration a plugin which will forward all policies requests to Auth.
-   in order to authenticate requests.
+   will invoke Auth in order to authenticate requests.
 This plugin is available inside repository `Kong repository`_.

 The following request install these two plugins in data-broker API: